Statewide seawater interface investigations

 • completed or are conducting investigations in the Cockburn, Peel Coastal, Myalup, Bunbury, Busselton-Dunsborough and Esperance areas

-• begun scoping in the Broome-Skuthorpe and La Grange areas
+• begun scoping in the Broome-Skuthorpe and La Grange areas.

 Key findings and how we are using the information

-In the Cockburn area we have:
+In the Cockburn area we have completed our assessment and have:

 • mapped the location of the seawater interface